danielflower/swrl/README.md

 `npm install`
 `bower install`

-To generate the CSS and JavaScript artifacts: `gulp`
+To generate the CSS and JavaScript artifacts run `gulp` but during development you can auto generate files by running:

+`gulp watch`

 ## Testing